weBoost Office 100 vs. weBoost Office 200: What's the Difference?

 |

 With higher gain, better downlink power, more coverage, and XDR technology, the Office 200 is the best option for small to medium businesses.
-You’ll be able to cover most of your office with reliable signal without worrying about interruptions due to signal overload.
-For more coverage, see how the Office 200 compares to the WilsonPro 1300 and 4300.
-If you don’t need as much coverage, or just want something more affordable, the Office 100 is still a great option.
+For those businesses who prefer a professional installation, the Office 300 Installed is the way to go.
+Its high-gain antenna ensures great performance in both urban and remote environments.
+If you don’t need as much coverage, or just want something more affordable, the weBoost Office 100 is still a great option.

 If you need help deciding, don’t hesitate to call (1-800-568-2723) or email us (sales@wilsonamplifiers.com).
 Our signal experts are happy to help.